+Saudi Arabia has issued the largest amount of debt of the countries in the Middle East and North Africa region - raising US\$5 billion in 2022.
 Historically, the majority of debt issues from Saudi Arabia have been in the form of sukuk.
-While it is expected this trend will continue in the long term, the government has recently launched several large conventional bond programmes - including a \in 1.5 billion bond sale in 2021 (only the second ever time the country has issued sovereign debt denominated in euros).
+While it is expected that this trend will continue in the long term, the government has recently launched several large conventional bond programmes, including PIF's first issuance in October 2022, a US\$3 billion green bond traded on the London Stock Exchange, which was followed by a second US\$5.5 billion green bond issued in February 2023.